 Media, Subject Matter and Teaching

 I work in oil paint, charcoal, india ink, soft pastel and watercolour.
 In terms of subject matter, I am interested in anything that connects people to their environment and to their history.
 I am more interested in the ordinary than in those things which we are generally considered “important” or “significant”.
 My choice of medium and my approach are determined by the subject matter.
-Lately, my painting subjects have centered on Quebec around the community of Baie-St-Paul and Newfoundland (particulary Change Islands).
-I have travelled an painted in France (Normandy, Brittany, Bordeaux, the Loire Valley, Paris and Provence), Northern Ireland and Donegal and, as always, Italy with particular recent emphasis on Venice, Tuscany, Rome and Abruzzo’s east coast.
+I work both outdoors on location and in my studio.
+I have travelled and painted in France (Normandy, Brittany, Bordeaux, the Loire Valley, Paris and Provence), Northern Ireland and Donegal and, as always, Italy with particular recent emphasis on the Veneto (Verona and Venice), Tuscany (Montevarchi, Chianti, Cortona, Florence), Rome and Italy’s northwest.

 I run workshops for art groups in idea development.
 For the last thirty years, I have been leading art history and painting tours to France (Provence and Bordeaux) and Italy (Umbria, Abruzzo, Tuscany, the Veneto and the Amalfi Coast.)